geofis/manuscritos-2021/README.md

 ## <a name="list-of-manuscripts-2021"></a> List of "reserved" manuscripts for 2021 (randomly sorted)

+- [x] ~~Plant community associations with environmental variables in a semi-deciduous tropical forest of the Dominican Republic~~.
+[Preprint](https://www.biorxiv.org/content/10.1101/2020.08.04.235390v1.full)

-- [ ] Forest loss and fire in the Dominican Republic during the 21st century.
+- [x] ~~Forest loss and fire in the Dominican Republic during the 21st century~~.
+[Preprint](https://www.biorxiv.org/content/10.1101/2021.06.15.448604v1)

 - [ ] Using UAV imagery, SfM and machine learning to measure the surface grain size of gravel deposits in a tropical floodplain.